rrich-kray/employee-tracker/README.md

 The process for updating employee, department or role information is similar.
 Users will select the desired option and answer the prompts that follow.

 Finally, users can choose to remove any employee, department or role by selecting the appropriate ID when prompted.
-All functionality heretofor described is executed using SQL queries.

 ## Demonstration Video

 Please find the link to the demonstration video below:

 https://drive.google.com/file/d/13BPb2DhXy1QZuF3k0BtTz8EG0fhQwskz/view

+## Utilizes:

+- JavaScript
+- Node.js, including Inquirer and mysql2 modules
+- MySQL

 ## Contributing